 A traveler seeking an Alaska experience with a local Alaskan crew and plenty of time to actively explore will enjoy our Prince William Sound Active Discovery Cruise.
 If you have dreamed of exploring coastal Alaska give me a call, I am happy to share my expertise and to discuss the many exciting opportunities that exist there.

 This Alaska small ship cruise review was written by an AdventureSmith Explorations crew member.
-The Discovery is on our curated list of Alaska yacht charters and is perfect for a full boat charter.
+The Discovery, one of our small ships to Alaska, is on our curated list of Alaska yacht charters and is perfect for a full boat charter.
 Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about our Alaska trips: 1-800-728-2875.